-Pat O’Neill, son of legendary surfer and wetsuit guru Jack O’Neill, is credited with the invention of the surf leash, though he never patented it.
+Pat O’Neill, son of the late legendary surfer and wetsuit guru Jack O’Neill, is credited with the invention of the surf leash, though he never patented it.
 In 1971 Pat used a surgical cord to attach his leg to his surfboard via a suction cup.
 When he used it during a competition in Malibu, Pat was disqualified for wearing the then unsanctioned leash.

 The leash concept was slow to be accepted by old-school watermen.
 The prevailing philosophy was, if you lost your board in a wipeout, you swam for it and waited your turn to get back in the lineup.
 Early surf leashes were called “kook cords” by a surfing community whose unwritten yet shared attitude was that a surfer should pay for his or her mistakes by swimming.

 Oddly enough, Jack O’Neill became one of the first victims of the leash when he lost an eye from a powerful snap-back while surfing the Hook in Santa Cruz, California.
 Jack’s distinctive bearded mug and his piratical eye patch have now become one of today’s most iconic logos, recognized worldwide as the O’Neill surf brand of clothes, gear, and accessories.

 The advancement from dangerously elastic surgical tubing, to bungee cord, and then today’s urethane cord attached via Velcro to the ankle illustrates the evolution of the surf leash.
 By removing the consequences of losing a board, the leash has allowed surfers to push former limits to the extreme moves of today.